Blake-Madden/Fiction-Publisher/README.md

 Write your manuscript in markdown, run a script, and receive some beautifully formatted ePub, Mobi, and print-ready PDF books.

-Full documentation website at [http://chrisanthropic.github.io/Open-Publisher-Documentation/](http://chrisanthropic.github.io/Open-Publisher-Documentation/)
+Full documentation on the [wiki](https://github.com/chrisanthropic/Open-Publisher/wiki)